Wieke/JavaFieldtripBuffer/README.md

 - **NetworkProtocol.java** contains a number of static functions that are implementations the network protocol defined [here](http://fieldtrip.fcdonders.nl/development/realtime/buffer_protocol).
 - **DataModel.java** an interface which describes the input/output for the data storage.
 	* **SimpleDataStore.java** an implementation of the DataModel which stores everything as simple lists.
-	* **BufferedDataStore.java** an implementation of the DataModel which stores everything in a circular buffer and periodically writes it's content to the hard disk.
+	* **RingDataStore.java**  an implementation of the DataModel which stores everything in a circular buffer.

 Network i/o container classes: